Crosby, Stills, Nash & Young: CSNY again: 1988–2015

 CSN were inducted into the Rock and Roll Hall of Fame in 1997; CSNY is the first band to have all its members inducted into the hall twice, although Young was inducted for his solo work (1995) and for Buffalo Springfield (1997).
 A year later, in 1998, CSN were inducted into the Vocal Group Hall of Fame.
 The CSN logo that Crosby, Stills and Nash used from the mid-1970s onward was designed by actor and comedian Phil Hartman during his first career as a graphic designer.

 Various compilations of the band's configurations have arrived over the years, the box set being the most comprehensive, and So Far being the most commercially successful.
 Individual retrospective box sets have also been released.
 In 2007, David Crosby's Voyage chronicled his work with various bands and as a solo artist.
 Graham Nash's Reflections appeared in early 2009 under the same auspices, quite near his 67th birthday.
 The box set for Stephen Stills, Carry On, was released in February 2013.
 Compilation and oversight of these releases has largely been managed by Nash.

 In 2006, Crosby, Stills, Nash and Young set off on their Freedom of Speech Tour in support of Living with War, a Young solo album written in response to the Iraq War.
-The long setlists included the bulk of the new protest album as well as material from Stills' long-delayed solo album Man Alive! and recent material from Crosby and Nash.
+The long setlists included the bulk of the new protest album as well as material from Stills's long-delayed solo album Man Alive! and recent material from Crosby and Nash.
 On May 16, 2006, Crosby, Stills & Nash were honored as a BMI Icon at the 54th annual BMI Pop Awards.
 They were honored for their "unique and indelible influence on generations of music makers."
 In February 2007, CSN were forced to postpone a tour of Australia and New Zealand due to David Crosby's illness.
 Also in 2006, long-time manager Gerry Tolman died in a car accident.

 The trio performed "Teach Your Children" on The Colbert Report on July 30, 2008, with host Stephen Colbert filling in the fourth harmony (Neil Young's portion) and wearing a Young-mocking outfit and being referred to by Nash as "Neil".
 In 2009, Crosby, Stills & Nash released Demos, an album made up of demo recordings of popular group and solo songs.
 In June 2009 Crosby, Stills and Nash performed at the Glastonbury Festival.
 Stephen Stills was praised for his exceptional guitar playing.
 Neil Young did not appear onstage with them but did perform as a solo artist.
 In July 2009, they headlined the 14th annual Gathering of the Vibes festival.
 Halfway through their set, they enthusiastically announced to the crowd that they would be back next year.